StereoKit/StereoKit-Docs/docs/preview/StereoKit-docs-API.md

   - `mipLevel` — Retrieves the color data for a specific mip-mapping level.
 This function will log a fail and return a black array if an invalid mip-level is provided.
   - `structPerPixel` — The number of `T` that fit in a single pixel.
 For example, if your texture format is RGBA128, and your T is float, this value would be 4.
   - Example: see `Tex.GetColorData` in StereoKit-docs-reference.md
+- `IntPtr Tex.GetHardwareBuffer()` — This will return the AHardwareBuffer* backing this texture, if it was created from one.
+This call will block execution until the texture is loaded, if it is not already.
+  - returns — An AHardwareBuffer* coerced into an IntPtr, or IntPtr.Zero if the texture is not backed by a hardware buffer, or when not on Android.
 - `IntPtr Tex.GetNativeSurface()` — This will return the texture's native resource for use with external libraries.
 For D3D, this will be an ID3D11Texture2D*, and for GL, this will be a uint32_t from a glGenTexture call, coerced into the IntPtr.
 This call will block execution until the texture is loaded, if it is not already.
   - returns — For D3D, this will be an ID3D11Texture2D*, and for GL, this will be a uint32_t from a glGenTexture call, coerced into the IntPtr.
 - `static Tex Tex.RenderTarget(int width, int height, int multisample, TexFormat colorFormat, TexFormat depthFormat)` — This will assemble a texture ready for rendering to!
 It creates a render target texture with no mip maps and a depth buffer attached.